1993 Kansas City Chiefs season: AFC Divisional Playoffs: at (2) Houston Oilers

 Chiefs quarterback Joe Montana threw three touchdown passes in the second half to give his team a 28–20 win.
 The Oilers jumped to a 10–0 lead in the first quarter with kicker Al Del Greco's 49-yard field goal and running back Gary Brown's 2-yard touchdown.
 Then after a scoreless second period, Montana threw a 7-yard touchdown pass to tight end Keith Cash in the third quarter.
 In the fourth period, Del Greco kicked a 43-yard field goal to give Houston a 13–7 lead.
 But aided by a 38-yard pass interference penalty, the Chiefs advanced 71 yards to score on wide receiver J.J.
 Birden's 11-yard touchdown reception from Montana.
 On the Oilers' next possession, Kansas City defensive lineman Dan Saleaumua recovered a fumble by Houston quarterback Warren Moon, setting up Montana's 18-yard touchdown pass to wide receiver Willie Davis.
 The Oilers then drove 80 yards to score on wide receiver Ernest Givins' 7-yard touchdown catch, but the Chiefs responded with running back Marcus Allen's game-clinching 21-yard touchdown run that capped off a 79-yard drive.
 The Oilers had 1:51 left to score but failed on a 4th down attempt on their own 20 yard line.
-This would be the Chiefs' last playoff win until the 2015 season.
-The Chiefs would go to the AFC Championship Game but lost to the Bills 30-13.
+With the win, Kansas City advanced to the AFC Championship to face the Bills.
+However, this would be both the Chiefs last playoff win until 2015 & their last win in the Divisional Round until 2018.